My special offers

 Biography

-A winner of the Musical America’s 2019 Vocalist of the Year, countertenor Anthony Roth Costanzo is a recipient of the 2020 Beverly Sills Award from the Metropolitan Opera and the 2020 Opera News Award.
-He won first place in the 2010 Operalia competition.
-He made his debut at the Glyndebourne Festival as Eustazio (Rinaldo), at Grand Opera Houston as Giulio Cesare, at Teatro Real Madrid as Apollo (Death in Venice), at San Francisco Opera as Armindo (Partenope), at English National Opera as Ixbalanqué (The Indian Queen), at Finnish National Opera as Spirit/Angel (Kaija Saariaho’s Only the Sound Remains).
+Anthony Roth Costanzo is a graduate of Princeton University and the Manhattan School of Music.
+Named Musical America’s 2019 Vocalist of the Year, he has received both the Metropolitan Opera’s Beverly Sills Award and the Opera News Award in 2020.
+He made his debut at the Glyndebourne Festival as Eustazio (Rinaldo), at Houston Grand Opera in the title role of Giulio Cesare, at the San Francisco Opera as Armindo (Partenope), and at the Finnish National Opera as the Spirit/Angel (Only the Sound Remains).

 Immerse in the Paris Opera universe